roslyncode/clubwebsite/workshops/2020-21/css/readme/README.md

 ```

-### Step 8: Adding Styles to CSS
+### Step 8 Adding Styles to CSS

-Now open up the CSS file and lets get styling.
+Now open up the CSS file and let's get styling.
 CSS works by having a selector, often an element,
 and defining rules for it in `{` `}` brackets.

 To resize all images on a webpage, select the element `img` and set the `width` to the desired `px`.